 During the survey tenure, a total of eighty-three (83) species were observed and recorded after consultation with local people of nearby villages within a 5km buffer of the project area.
-During the study period, no migratory birds were observed.
-Also, after consultations with local people as well as the Bird's Expert, it has been confirmed that within the study area no migratory birds' assemblages/congregation is present.
-Moreover, no research papers, articles and publications of Bangladesh have mentioned any sighting or habitat of migratory birds/congregation of birds within 10km of the project area.
+Out of the total 83 birds species thirty (30) birds are migratory and thirteen (13) birds are congregatory species.
+During the study period, no significant concentration of migratory birds was observed.
+Also, after consultations with local people as well as the Bird's Expert, it has been confirmed that within the study area no significant assemblages/congregation migratory birds' is present.
+Moreover, no research papers, articles and publications of Bangladesh have mentioned any significant assemblages/congregation of migratory birds/congregatory birds within the 10km of the project area.